-The Apple iOS 14 update to “allow tracking” or “ask app not to track” is rumored to happen sometime in early 2021, now is the time to prepare.
-Apple has not confirmed a release date.
+With the implementation date rumored to happen sometime in early 2021, now is the time to prepare.

-We have already seen attribution windows shrink from showing data for a 28-day window to 7-day click window, which means you should expect reported conversions to decrease in January.
+We have already seen attribution windows shrink from showing data for a 28-day window to 7-day click window, which means we could expect reported conversions to decrease in January.

 If you currently use Facebook Advertising as a lead driver and revenue generator, the following four steps will be vital to avoid major disruption to your campaigns due to Apple’s upcoming AppTrackingTransparency framework for iOS 14 users.

 Step 1: Complete domain verification to configure pixel conversion events for Aggregated Event Measurement.